kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-- Scheduler doesn't actively clear a Pod's `schedulingGates` field.
+- The scheduler doesn't actively clear a Pod's `schedulingGates` field.
 This means if some controller is ill-implemented, some Pods may stay in Pending state incorrectly.
 If you noticed a Pod stays in Pending state for a long time and it carries non-nil `schedulingGates`, you may find out which component owns the gate(s) (via `.spec.managedFields`) and report the symptom to the component owner.